saoirse077/Wallet-VMPL/README.md

 ### Getting Started

-The first step is to get teh source code for Wallet.
+The first step is to get the source code for Wallet.
 ```bash
 git clone https://github.com/TUM-DSE/Wallet-VMPL.git
 ```